kevwjin/leetpick/README.md

-# Leetpick
+# LeetPick

-Leetpick is a small CLI that helps you work through the NeetCode 250 (Medium/Hard subset).
+LeetPick is a small CLI that helps you work through the NeetCode 250 (Medium/Hard subset).
 It randomly suggests problems without repetition, lets you manually toggle completion, and tracks progress in a hidden `.state/` directory.

+**Terminology:**
+The **problem bank** is initialized with the full list of problems loaded from the dataset found at `/datasets/nc250_geMed.json`.
+Problems marked complete are removed from the problem bank until they are unmarked or until you run `reset`.

 ## Dataset
 The CLI expects the curated dataset at `datasets/nc250_geMed.json`.
 Each entry includes the canonical LeetCode `id`, `title`, `difficulty`, `topic`, and `link`.
 If you move the dataset elsewhere, pass `--dataset /absolute/path/to/file.json` when running commands.